Llanrhian / Llanrian

 INFORMATION

-Church/Chapel: Parish Church of St. Rhian
+Church / Chapel Name: Parish Church of St. Rhian

-Church Patron Saints: St. Rhian [aka St. Rheanus]
+Church Patron Saint(s): St. Rhian [aka St. Rheanus]

-Church Location: Llanrhian, Haverfordwest SA62 5BQ, UK
+Church Address: Llanrhian, Haverfordwest SA62 5BQ, UK

 Directions to Site: Located on the NW coast of St. David's Peninsula, between the A487 and the coast, 1-2 km SSE of Porthgain, 8 km NE of St Davis, 15 km WSW of Fishguard, 20 km NNW of Haverfordwest